irarainey/az-copilot/README.md

 To use the Copilot simply use the command `az copilot --prompt "your command prompt here"`.
 This will invoke the call to determine the most likely Azure CLI command to run based on the prompt you provide.

 The Azure CLI command will then be presented to you and you can choose to run it or not by pressing `y` or `return` confirm execution.
-This confirmation step can be overridden by setting the configuration setting `autorun = true`.
+This confirmation step can be overridden by setting the global configuration setting `autorun = true`, or at a single command level adding the option `--autorun` or `-a` which will override the global setting, such as: `az copilot --prompt "list all my resource groups in a table" -a`.

+> **WARNING:** *Care should be taken with autorun functionality as any commands usually requiring confirmation, such as deletion of resources, will auto confirm the action being performed.*

 ![List Resource Groups](https://raw.githubusercontent.com/irarainey/az-copilot/main/images/list_resource_groups.png)